vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+-- don't send enter event until we are all done with the modals, ready()

+-- repair the webrtc bit

 -- remove observables in signal hub, use typed event?

--- repair the webrtc bit

 - add animation to member_moved

-- graphQL component, has nested data data

 - maybe playback does not create new events, it only broadcasts into the channel

-- snapshot of members for late joiners
 - include hand_movement in member moved payload
 - support playback